Fear of Flying (novel): Feminist influences then and now

-Jong says that today, women are no longer shocked by the Isadora's sexuality and the depiction of sex and fantasy, but readers were when the book was first released.
+Jong says that today, women are no longer shocked by Isadora's sexuality and the depiction of sex and fantasy, but readers were when the book was first released.
 Instead, she sees that book mirrors the lack of pleasure that many young women experience in sexual interactions.
-She cites the TV show Girls as an example of media depicting sexually-liberated women but without attention to female pleasure.
+She cites the TV show Girls as an example of media depicting sexually liberated women but without attention to female pleasure.
 Just like Isadora, the women on television and alive today struggle to reconcile the empowerment of sexual freedom with the disempowerment of sex without pleasure.
 However, she also sees growth in the female population that live alone and "whose lives are full with friends, travel, work, everything and who don’t feel that in some way they're inferior because they don’t have a man at their side" as being one extremely positive result of the way sexual liberation has transformed over the decades.

 The political battle over women's bodies today has also renewed the book's relevance in Jong's mind, constituting a 40th anniversary redistribution of the book.
-"All these states are introducing crazy anti-abortion rules... passing laws that they know are unconstitutional, shutting down Planned Parenthood clinics, and making it very hard...to get birth control."
+"All these states are introducing crazy anti-abortion rules... passing laws that they know are unconstitutional, shutting down Planned Parenthood clinics, and making it very hard... to get birth control."
 She cites those types of political moves as a regression from the progress set out by the Sexual Revolution.
 She also still feels that female authors are "second-class citizens in the publishing world," as Jennifer Weiner says in the introduction to the 40th anniversary edition: "it's very hard, if you write about women and women's struggles, to be seen as important with a capital 'I'."

 Character models

 Jong denies that the novel is autobiographical but admits that it has autobiographical elements.
-However, an article in The New Yorker recounts that Jong's sister, Suzanna Daou (née Mann), identified herself at a 2008 conference as the reluctant model for Isadora Wing and called the book "an exposé of my life when I was living in Lebanon."
+However, an article in The New Yorker recounts that Jong's sister, Suzanna Daou (née Mann), identified herself at a 2008 conference as the reluctant model for Isadora Wing's sister Randy and called the book "an exposé of my life when I was living in Lebanon."
 Daou angrily denounced the book, linked its characters to people in her own life, and took her sister to task for taking cruel liberties with them, especially Daou's husband.
 In the book, Isadora Wing's sister Randy is married to Pierre, who makes a pass at both Wing and her two other sisters.
 Jong dismissed her sister's claim by saying instead that "every intelligent family has an insane member."